-The Contractor will be held accountable to the following performance measures:
+The Department will monitor contracted services using the following performance measures:

-- Ensuring survey response rates achieved for each module are at least fifty percent (50%). - Monitoring ten percent (10%) of interviews for the purpose of quality assurance and provide feedback to interviewers. - Providing final electronic survey data to the Department upon completion of the survey results report which shall include a file in Microsoft Excel format with tabular weighted frequencies and ninety-five percent (95%) confidence intervals for each question and for any composite or calculated measures.
+- Ensuring survey response rates achieved for each module are at least fifty percent (50%). - Reviewing and approving final versions of all survey administration methodologies, procedures, documents, and samples. - Providing final electronic survey data to the Department upon completion of the survey results report which shall include a file in Microsoft Excel format with tabular weighted frequencies and ninety-five percent (95%) confidence intervals for each question and for any composite or calculated measures. - Reviewing and approving the final version of the survey report prior to publication.